-1. Educational Law
+1. Educational Law:

-Any action or situation which reckless student activities or intentionally endangers mental or physical health or involves the forced consumption of liquor or drugs for the purpose of initiation or affiliation with any organization.
+Any action or situation in which reckless student activities intentionally endanger mental or physical health or involve the forced consumption of liquor or drugs for initiation or affiliation with any organization.
 Such conduct is chargeable to the individual carrying it out and to the organization authorizing it.
-Sanctions to be invoked upon proof of violation include whatever penalties are generally applicable in the college to violations of that College's rules and, by statue, rescission of permission for that organization to operate on campus property.
+Sanctions to be invoked upon proof of violation include whatever penalties are generally applicable in the college to violations of that College's rules and, by statute, rescission of permission for that organization to operate on campus property.

-The Penal Law- Hazing in the First Degree
+2. The Penal Law-Hazing in the First Degree:

-This provision makes hazing a crime punishable against any of the individuals who take part in activities if they are intentionally or reckless student activities engaged in and cause injury.
+This relatively new provision makes hazing a crime punishable against any of the individuals who take part in activities if they are intentionally or recklessly student activities engaged in and cause injury.
 The person need only have taken part in the activity, and if injury results to any person as a result, that person can be guilty of hazing.
 This form of hazing is a Class A misdemeanor, punishable by up to a fine of \$1000, up to one year in jail, or both under federal law.

-The Penal Law- Hazing in the Second Degree
+3. The Penal Law-Hazing in the Second Degree:

-This provision makes hazing a crime punishable against any of the individuals who take part in activities if they are intentionally by reckless student activities engaged in and cause injury.
-This form of hazing is classified as a Violation, punishable by a fine of up to \$250, up to 15 days in jail, or both, under federal law.
+This provision makes hazing a crime punishable against any of the individuals who take part in activities if they are intentionally or recklessly students activities engaged in and cause injury.
+This form of hazing is classified as a Violation, punishable by a fine of up to \$250, up to 15 days in jail, or both, underfederal law.